jimmykarily/ga-runner-qemu-self-hosted/README.md

 This repository allows one to spin up GitHub Action runners inside a VM.
-The runners are ephemeral, meaning they only run one job and then exit and de-register and a new runner takes their place with not previous state saved anywhere.
+The runners are ephemeral, meaning they only run one job and then exit and de-register and a new runner takes their place with no previous state saved anywhere.

 It is heavily inspired by: